Does Our Society Promote Problematic Alcohol Consumption?

 By the 1950s, alcohol consumption had risen to roughly two gallons per capita, and rose again to 2.4 gallons per capita during the 1960s.
 Alcohol consumption levels didn’t rise past pre-Prohibition levels until the early 1970s.
 By the end of the 1990s, two-thirds of alcohol in the U.S. was consumed at home or at private parties.
 The legal drinking age also fluctuated over the years, with some states allowing residents as young as 18 years old to legally consume alcohol.
 In 1984, the majority of states changed the legal drinking age to 21, which is still in effect in most parts of the U.S. today.

 If you pay close attention, you’ll realize that alcohol is promoted nearly everywhere in America.
 Billboards, television and radio ads, magazines, novels, and music all play roles in supporting alcohol consumption.
 A number of films even feature drinking and alcohol consumption as the main plot point — including the Hangover movies, Superbad, and Neighbors — all of which have indirectly inspired excessive drinking among the general population.
-During the first quarter of 2016, the alcohol industry spent $421 million on advertising, with 89% of those dollars being used for television ads.
-This was a 26% increase in spending from 2015.
+The alcohol industry spent more than $1.4 billion on advertising in 2023.

 Alcohol is also often made available at most social events attended by adults over the age of 21.
-Alcohol is commonly served at weddings, sporting events, and concerts, as well as at many work-related functions and after-hours events.
-It is even available at many grocery stores and restaurants across the U.S. to provide Americans with greater access to alcohol.
+It’s commonly served at weddings, sporting events, and concerts, as well as at many work-related functions and after-hours events.
+It is even available at many grocery stores and restaurants across the country.

 When sweetened, fruity, alcoholic beverages entered the market during the 1980s, alcohol advertising became more strongly targeted at women and younger adults.
 Though most companies in the alcohol industry insist all their marketing campaigns are directed at adults between the ages of 21 and 29, many younger adults and youth below the legal drinking age are being drawn to alcohol on behalf of engaging forms of advertising.